 - A. Make an appointment with a program advisor.
 Contact information is included in your Letter of Acceptance.
 Remember to bring your Letter of Acceptance with you.
-With the assistance of your program advisor, pick your courses and fill out an Authorization to Register form (available on our website or at the Admissions Office). - B. Bring your completed Authorization to Register form to the Admissions Office where your registration will be processed and you will pay your fees.
+With the assistance of your program advisor, pick your courses and fill out an Authorization to Register form (available from the Admissions Office or from your program advisor.) - B. Bring your completed Authorization to Register form to the Admissions Office where your registration will be processed and you will pay your fees.